-Why can't I get access to an ebook I found in Primo?
+Why can't I get access to an ebook I found in Omni?

 Have you signed in using your UG credentials?
 You will need to be logged in and authenticated to access content.

-Primo search results includes ebooks purchased by the University of Waterloo and Wilfrid Laurier University.
+Omni search results may include ebooks purchased by other university libraries.
 These ebooks are not available to Guelph users.
-Under the "Refine My Results" menu on the left, select University of Guelph Library to view titles available at Guelph.
+Under the "Modify your results" menu on the left, select "Available in the U of G Library" to view titles available at Guelph.